25 best British shows you can watch in the U.S.

 While there is plenty of good TV in the U.S., the best British shows have a reputation across the pond when it comes to quality.
 While U.S. shows tend to go on for far more seasons than is necessary (networks don't care if showrunners don't have any good ideas left), British series often avoid that pitfall.

 And fortunately a ton of fantastic British shows are available on American streaming services.
-This way you don't need to use one of the best VPNs to watch them, learn about the BBC iPlayer is or what a TV license does.
+This way you don't need to use one of the best VPN services to watch them, learn about what the BBC iPlayer is, or what a TV license does.

 So, whether you want a show to tide you over until Ted Lasso season 3, or just enjoy the art of traveling without actually traveling, our list of the best British shows you can watch in the U.S. has you covered.